MYO — Myomo, Inc.

 - 2026 Focus: Plans to diversify revenue streams away from advertising-driven sales, emphasizing MyoConnect and O&P channel growth.

-- Medicare Advantage Revenue Decline: Revenue from Medicare Advantage down 18% year-over-year due to high pre-authorization denials.
+- Medicare Advantage Revenue Decline: Revenue from Medicare Advantage decreased by 18% year-over-year due to high pre-authorization denial rates.

 - Operating Expenses: Total operating expenses increased by 26% year-over-year, driven by higher payroll and advertising costs.